 If your employees’ job role requires them to operate any kind of company vehicle, then a Driver Screening Medical is integral.

+What is the law on health surveillance?
 Health surveillance is required by law for businesses that expose employees to the following:

 We provide health surveillance services in the following areas and the appropriate legislation is listed;